 How can I make smoking safer in my home?

-The safest option is to smoke outside.
+The safest option is to make an attempt to quit.
+If you continue to smoke, you should do so outside.
 If you do smoke indoors, never smoke in bed, when you’re drowsy, or after drinking alcohol.
 Always use a proper, sturdy ashtray that won’t tip over – never use wastepaper bins.
 Stub cigarettes out properly and check they’re completely extinguished before disposing of them.
 Keep matches and lighters away from children.

 Consider switching to vaping products, which don’t carry the same fire risk as traditional cigarettes.
 If you’re a smoker, particularly if you live alone or have mobility issues, a free home fire safety visit from your local fire and rescue service can provide personalised advice.